Radiosonde Data for Pilots: The Preflight Tool You're Probably Ignoring

 4. Wind at Every Level

 PIREPs give you winds at specific altitudes from pilots who’ve already been there.
-The radiosonde gives you a continuous wind profile from the surface up.
-You can see where the wind is light, where it’s screaming, where wind shear exists between layers, and how the wind direction rotates (veers or backs) with altitude, a meaningful indicator of frontal movement and moisture advection.
+The radiosonde gives you a continuous wind profile from the surface up — where the wind is light, where it’s screaming, where shear exists between layers, and how the direction rotates with altitude.

 5. Turbulence Potential Through Wind Shear

-Turbulence is notoriously difficult to forecast with precision.
-But the radiosonde gives you something useful: measured wind shear between layers.
-Large changes in wind speed or direction over a small altitude range indicate mechanical turbulence potential.
-Combine that with temperature lapse rate data and you can develop a reasonable sense of where the rough air is hiding, even if no PIREP has been filed yet.
+Turbulence is hard to forecast precisely, but the radiosonde gives you something concrete: measured wind shear between layers.
+Large changes in wind speed or direction over a small altitude range point to mechanical turbulence.
+Pair that with the lapse rate and you can get a reasonable sense of where the rough air is before anyone files a PIREP.

 How to Access and Read Radiosonde Data